TrueWinter/serverMon/README.md

 - down: emitted when a monitor is detected as being down
 - up: emitted when a previously down monitor is back up
 - ping: emitted when a monitor is successfully pinged
-- aboveAverage: emitted when the average ping is a percentage above the 24 hour average (see [#Configuration](configuration))
+- aboveAverage: emitted when the average ping is a percentage above the 24 hour average (see [#Configuration](#configuration))
+- groupStatusChange: emitted when the status of a group changes

 To use custom notification logic enter a file name relative to the current directory in the config file at `customLogic.notifications`.
 Then add 'custom' to each monitor that you'd like to use custom notifications for.
+For groups, the `groupStatusChange` event is automatically enabled.

 For more information, see the example at `custom-logic-examples/notifications.js`.